-Caretaking tasks are done with as much care and love, by caregivers who are supported by palliative care centres in the intricacies of care giving for patients suffering from chronic or terminal illnesses.
+The same kind of tasks are done with as much care and love, by caregivers who are trained in the intricacies of care giving for patients suffering from chronic or terminal illnesses.
 They literally become the beacons of service-mindedness in their endeavour to deliver their “job”.
 Their lives revolve around administering medication, booking consultations with doctors and other specialists like dieticians, psychologists, etc. and in some cases, even feeding, bathing and cleaning their patients.
 They shift focus from themselves to their patient, with a smile.
-However, it is also important to understand that many caregivers cannot handle the burden of this news.
-Juggling their families, jobs and caregiving to the ailing patient often becomes a problem that requires solutions.
-Many a time, palliative care doctors and counsellors have to deal with cases where the caregiver is inching towards depression due to the situation in hand.
-Unfortunately, many of them also await the end of the ordeal.
-Whatever said and done, the caregivers have to ensure they are mentally and physically healthy in order to be at their best during such a challenging phase.
+So lost are they in their mission of catering to the needs of the patient they are entrusted with that they often end up not taking care of themselves.
+Wouldn’t you think such a person who is a personification of patience & care giving should also take care of herself/himself?
+In fact, caregivers should first take good care of themselves as one cannot take care of another individual unless (s)he is healthy.

-We are always told to eat on time and sleep on time, take our medicines, if any, on time, regularly exercise, meditate to keep our minds calm and fill our minds with positive thoughts.
+We are always told to eat on time and sleep on time, take our medicines, if need be, on time, regularly exercise, meditate to keep our minds calm and fill our minds with positive thoughts.
 The simple reason behind this is good health.
 Imagine the problems that care givers will have to face in case they do not regularly take care of themselves.
-They might feel exhausted , feel weak or fall sick.
+They might feel exhausted during their work hours, feel weak or fall sick.
 This is why it is reiterated that they pay as much attention to themselves while they are in charge of another person’s well being.

 Effects of Care Giving on the Health & Well-being of the Caregiver:

 Unfortunately, many a time the caregivers tend to get adversely affected by their nature of work.
-Caregivers handle their ailing family members sometimes, for many years.
-This is bound to have some effect on their well being if they are not constantly aware of their emotions and behaviour.
-As were experienced by Seema, some repercussions are:
+Caregivers handle different types of patients with illnesses of different magnitudes and sometimes for many years.
+It is bound to have some effect on their well being if they are not constantly aware of their emotions and behaviour.
+Some repercussions are:

 - Sleep deprivation